-This report organizes illness and injury categories based on a standard reference, the International

-Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM).
+This report organizes illness and injury categories based on a standard reference, the International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM).
 This reference is used to classify health events for statistical purposes.
 You can find specific health conditions in the Explanation of Diagnostic Categories section of this report.

 The number of reported diagnoses categorized according to the ICD-9-CM and the number of lost calendar days are presented in Figure 7.
-Women reported 386 diagnoses and men reported 743 diagnoses in 1999.
-This represented a 60 percent increase for women and a 52 percent increase for men in reported diagnoses in 1999 compared with 1998.
+Women reported 351 diagnoses, and men reported 650 diagnoses in 2000.
 The most frequently reported diagnoses varied little by gender.
-Among both women and men, the most common diagnoses were respiratory conditions.
-Reported respiratory conditions increased almost 2.5 times from the 131 diagnoses reported in 1998.
+Among both men and women, the most common diagnoses were respiratory conditions and disorders of the muscles and skeleton.